Rhapsodie espagnole (Liszt)

 Rhapsodie espagnole (Spanish Rhapsody), S.254, R.90, is a composition for solo piano composed by Franz Liszt in 1858.
 The piece is very suggestive of traditional Spanish music, and was inspired by Liszt's tour in Spain and Portugal in 1845.
-When played, this piece takes roughly 11–14 minutes and contains many extreme technical challenges, including rapid chords and octaves.
+When played, this piece takes roughly 11–14 minutes and contains many technical challenges, including rapid chords, thirds and octaves.
+It has long been a part of the standard repertoire and often sees play in piano competitions.
 Ferruccio Busoni arranged the piece for piano and orchestra in 1894.

-It includes free variations on La Folia and Jota Aragonesa and opens with a cadenza including blind octaves.
+The piece is a substantial revision of an earlier work by Liszt, the Grosse Konzertfantasie über spanische Weisen S. 253.
+It includes free variations on La Folia and Jota Aragonesa.
+It was a specialty of Lazar Berman who recorded it multiple times.